TLi794/resume/contents/awards.md

 - Individual Scholarship (First Prize) from Sichuan University

-- Meritorious Winner (Top 10%) in Mathematical Contest in Modeling by COMAP
+- Meritorious Winner in Mathematical Contest in Modeling by COMAP